isomerpages/moe-bpghs/_about-bpghs/BPGHS Code of Conduct.md

 * Game attire (e.g. CCA T-shirts, jerseys etc.) is not allowed during lessons.
 * Upon feedback from teachers, all rectifications should be done on the day itself.
 Otherwise, students will be sent back home.

-2. PE ATTIRE & CCA/CLASS T-SHIRT
+<strong><p> 2.
+PE ATTIRE & CCA/CLASS T-SHIRT </p></strong>

-Students can wear half uniform to school on days when they have PE lessons, except Mondays with assembly period.
+* Students can wear half uniform to school on days when they have PE lessons, except Mondays with assembly period.
-Half uniform: School T-shirt with school shorts/pants/skirt.
+* Half uniform: School T-shirt with school shorts/pants/skirt.
-Slacks or track pants can only be worn during PE lessons or during CCA.
+* Slacks or track pants can only be worn during PE lessons or during CCA.
-The CCA T-shirt is to be worn only for participation in the respective CCAs.
+* The CCA T-shirt is to be worn only for participation in the respective CCAs.
 Its design must be approved by the CCA Teacher(s) and endorsed by the HOD PE/ CCA.
-The Class T-shirt is to be worn only for selected school events.
+* The Class T-shirt is to be worn only for selected school events.
 Other T-shirts are not allowed.
 Its design must be approved by the Form Teacher(s) and endorsed by the HOD/Student Management.
-The CCA or Class T-shirt when worn to school, must be matched with the school shorts/pants/skirt.
+* The CCA or Class T-shirt when worn to school, must be matched with the school shorts/pants/skirt.

-3. GROOMING
+<p><strong>3.
+GROOMING</strong></p>

-*The following set of guidelines applies every time the uniform is put on.
-It applies to all students, at all times, regardless of whether students are in or out of school.
+****The following set of guidelines applies every time the uniform is put on.
+It applies to all students, at all times, regardless of whether students are in or out of school.***